MFernstrom/jsonhelper/README.md

 # JSON Helper
-OSX desktop tool to prettify json
+OSX desktop tool to validate and prettify json